pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/advanced_pattern_provider.md

 ![AAEGui](../pic/app_gui.png)

-To be able to use this feature, you'll need to insert an <ItemLink id="advanced_ae:adv_processing_pattern " /> created by inserting an encoded pattern in a <ItemLink id="advanced_ae:adv_pattern_encoder" /> and taking out the advanced version.
+To be able to use this feature, you'll need to insert an <ItemLink id="advanced_ae:adv_processing_pattern" /> created by inserting an encoded pattern in a <ItemLink id="advanced_ae:adv_pattern_encoder" /> and taking out the advanced version.